 The Company's brand architecture identifies franchise brands, challenger brands, gaming mega brands, key partner brands and new brands.
-The Company's franchise and challenger brands represent Company-owned brands which if not entirely owned, are broadly controlled by the Company, and which have been successful over the long term.
+The Company's franchise and challenger brands represent Company-owned brands or brands, which if not entirely owned are broadly controlled by the Company, and which have been successful over the long term.
 Franchise brands are the Company's most significant owned or controlled brands which it believes have the ability to deliver significant revenue over the long-term.
 Challenger brands are brands which have not yet achieved franchise brand status, but which the Company believes have the potential to do so with investment and time.
-The Company's franchise brands are LITTLEST PET SHOP, MAGIC: THE GATHERING, MONOPOLY, MY LITTLE PONY, NERF, PLAY-DOH and TRANSFORMERS, while challenger brands include BABY ALIVE, DUEL MASTERS, FURBY, FURREAL FRIENDS and PLAYSKOOL.
-The Company's gaming mega brands are BOP IT!, CONNECT 4, ELEFUN & FRIENDS, JENGA, LIFE, OPERATION and TWISTER.
-Hasbro also seeks to imagine, invent and ignite new or archived brands offering engaging branded play experiences.
-In addition to product offerings under Hasbro-owned brands, or brands which if not entirely owned are broadly controlled by the Company, offerings may also include products which are branded and developed under key licenses.
-Significant partner brands include BEYBLADE, MARVEL characters including SPIDER-MAN and THE AVENGERS, ROVIO, SESAME STREET and STAR WARS product offerings.
-Both MARVEL and STAR WARS are owned by the Walt Disney Company ("Disney").
+The Company's franchise brands are LITTLEST PET SHOP, MAGIC: THE GATHERING, MONOPOLY, MY LITTLE PONY, NERF, PLAY-DOH and TRANSFORMERS, while challenger brands include BABY ALIVE, FURBY, FURBEAL FRIENDS, KRE-O, PLAYSKOOL and PLAYSKOOL HEROES.
+The Company's gaming mega brands are CONNECT 4, ELEFUN & FRIENDS, JENGA, THE GAME OF LIFE, OPERATION, SCRABBLE, TRIVIAL PURSUIT and TWISTER.
+Hasbro also seeks to imagine, invent and ignite new or archived brands by offering engaging branded play experiences.
+In addition to product offerings under Hasbro-owned brands or brands, which if not entirely owned, are broadly controlled by the Company, offerings may also include products which are branded and developed under key licenses from our partners.
+Significant partner brands include MARVEL characters, including SPIDER-MAN and THE AVENGERS, STAR WARS, DISNEY DESCENDANTS, JURASSIC WORLD, and SESAME STREET.
+Both MARVEL and STAR WARS are owned by The Walt Disney Company ("Disney").

 Our innovative product offerings encompass a broad variety of toys including boys' action figures, vehicles and playsets, girls' toys, electronic toys, plush products, preschool toys and infant products, electronic interactive products, creative play and toy-related specialty products.
-Games offerings include action battling, board, off-the-board, digital, card, electronic, trading card and role-playing games.
+Games offerings include face to face, trading card and digital game experiences played as board, off-the-board, digital, card, electronic, trading card and role-playing games.